Ping-ChenTsai417/numerical-solvers-library-idebug-acse5/README.md

     Sparse_Solver.Run_Test(verb_0, CSR_Solver_Test, All_Sparse);
 ```

 The first input argument is an `enum` type which dicates the amount of information printed on the screen when the tests are run. `verb_0` will displays the minimum amount of information which is whether the method is solving the system correctly.
-Additionally, `verb_1` will also shows the discrepancy between the actual **x** and the expected **x** for each solver method.
+Additionally, `verb_1` will also shows the discrepancy between the actual **b** and the **b** calculated from mulipling **A** with calculated vector **x** for each solver method.